 “I think she has the capacity to be a truly great president,” Clinton said to a few hundred voters at the fish fry, where he spoke for roughly 30 minutes.
 “You need to vote for her.”

-It was Clinton’s first major foray on the campaign trail this cycle, and it was a carefully calibrated swing through south and Middle Georgia that also involved stops at a church service and get-out-the-vote drive in Albany.
-On Monday, he’ll visit Columbus.
+It was Clinton’s first major foray on the campaign trail this cycle, and it was a carefully calibrated swing through South and Middle Georgia that also involved stops at a church service and get-out-the-vote drive in Albany.
+Monday, he pumped up supporters in Columbus by urging them to “have a good time.”

 The Harris campaign views Clinton as a rare surrogate who can pull off a twofer: motivate rural Georgians who have drifted away from Democrats while also energizing Black voters who make up the party’s base.

 Recent polls of Georgia show Harris with softer support among Black voters than other Democratic statewide candidates at this stage in the contest, and her campaign is taking new steps to rev up core supporters.
-Both Harris and Trump plan rallies in Atlanta this week.
+Harris and Trump plan rallies this week in metro Atlanta.

 Trump’s Georgia allies said Clinton’s visit smacked of desperation.
-Georgia GOP chair Josh McKoon linked Clinton’s stop with events held earlier in the week headlined by the actress Julia Roberts.
+Georgia GOP Chair Josh McKoon linked Clinton’s stop with recent events headlined by actor Julia Roberts.

 “If Kamala Harris was winning,” McKoon said, “they would not be summoning movie stars of yesterday and Democratic political stars of yesteryear to try to resuscitate her dying campaign.”

-U.S. Rep. Sanford Bishop and then-Georgia Gov. Zell Miller joined Bill Clinton for his presidential campaign's bus tour through Southwest Georgia in September of 1992.
+U.S. Rep. Sanford Bishop, left, and then-Georgia Gov. Zell Miller, right, joined Bill Clinton for his presidential campaign's bus tour through southwest Georgia in September 1992 that was dubbed the "Bubbas for Bill" tour.

 Credit: Courtesy Richard B. Russell Library, University of Georgia